Juelich Rapid Spectral Simulation Code

 Further information

-More detailed information for new users and developers of JURASSIC is
+More detailed information for new users and developers is available in

 These are the main references for citing the JURASSIC model in